Facebook’s new Photo transfer tool letting users transfer photos and videos to Google Photos is now available globally to everyone on Facebook.

 2020 was meant to be the year of data portability.
 And despite the COVID-19 pandemic, and its direct impact on refocusing resources on other features like video conferencing, Facebook is moving towards a more open platform.

 After being tested in Ireland, last year, as part of the Data Transfer Project, Facebook vowed to expand it to more countries in early 2020.
 In March, it was made available to more users in Africa, Asia Pacific, and Latin America.
+In April, it was expanded to the US and Canada, but as of June 4, the tool is now available to all.

 How to Transfer Your Facebook Photos & Videos